 A basic step for expanding computer science education through statewide public school systems is the development of definitions of computer science and what concepts and skills students should learn at what grade level.
 Currently, a few states and national organizations are creating or revising standards and frameworks for K-12 Computer Science education.
 As new initiatives and materials become available, we will post them to this page.

 In June 2016, the National Association of State Boards of Education released a report on state progress toward the adoption of state learning standards.

 Association for Computing Machinery (ACM), Computer Science Teachers Association (CSTA), Code.org, Cyber Innovation Center (CIC) and the National Math & Science Imitative (NMSI), along with a team of advisors from K-12 schools, the tech industry and other national organizations, joined forces to develop a framework for CS education.

 You can read more about the development of this framework and the partners working on this project on the K12CS website.

 Computer Science Teachers Association (CSTA)

 Building on the ACM Model Curriculum for K-12 Computer Science Education, which was launched in 2003 and revised in 2006, the CSTA developed a comprehensive set of computer science standards for use by K -12 educators, administrators and other educational leaders and stakeholders.
-These standards, last revised in 2011, were re-released as the [Interim] CSTA K-12 Computer Science Standards at the 2016 CSTA Annual Conference, held in San Diego.
+The 2016 Interim CSTA K-12 Computer Science Standards were revised and released as the 2017 CSTA K-12 Computer Science Standards at the 2017 CSTA Annual Conference, held in Baltimore.

 You can read more about the CSTA Standards Revision Process on the CSTA website.